anhvir/c102/README.md

 Then
 ----
-1. Implement Exercise 1.2: Edit, save, compile, and run `helloworld.c`.
-First, switch to the **jEdit** window, type in the content of helloworld.c, then save it as **H:/Projects/comp10002/Week2/helloworld.c**.
-Note that to be able to save on **H:**, you must click on **root** when choosing the filename.
+1. *Implement Exercise 1.2*, that is, edit, save, compile, and run **helloworld.c**.
+First, switch to the **jEdit** window, type in the content of **helloworld.c**, then save it as **H:/Projects/comp10002/Week2/helloworld.c**.
+Note that to be able to save on **H:**, you must click on **root** when choosing the filename.You can copy helloworld.c from [here](https://people.eng.unimelb.edu.au/ammoffat/ppsaa/c/helloworld.c)
-1. Implement exercise 2.8.
-If you still don't have a copy of the textbook, you can click [here](https://people.eng.unimelb.edu.au/ammoffat/teaching/10002/e/e02-08.tiff).
+1. *Implement exercise 2.8:* If you still don't have a copy of the textbook, you can click [here](https://people.eng.unimelb.edu.au/ammoffat/teaching/10002/e/e02-08.tiff).
 Note that the exercies are supplied only for the first
 2 workshops.
 *Advice:* Buy the book ASAP, it's a good investment :smile:

-1. Implement exercise 3.7.
-If you still don't have a copy of the textbook, you can click [here](https://people.eng.unimelb.edu.au/ammoffat/teaching/10002/e/e03-07.tiff).
+1. *Implement exercise 3.7:* If you still don't have a copy of the textbook, you can click [here](https://people.eng.unimelb.edu.au/ammoffat/teaching/10002/e/e03-07.tiff).

 1. If you still have time, follow the advice below.
 You can also do it at home.